 Denver – Sustainability.
-It’s become a buzz word in business, and particularly in the outdoor gear and recreational products industries.
+It’s become a buzzword in business, particularly in the outdoor gear and recreational products industries.
 Sustainability broadly means “the capacity to endure.”
-In business, the term refers to governance and manufacturing practices that seek to improve the environment, as well as human and animal welfare.
+In business, the term refers to governance and manufacturing practices that seek to improve the environment and human and animal welfare.

-Companies that identify as sustainable often see increased credibility and customer loyalty, which leads to new markets, an expanded customer base, and increased sales.
-Some customers want visibly sustainable practices from the businesses they patronize, and more employees are embracing and even demanding it.
+Companies that identify as sustainable can see increased credibility and customer loyalty, which leads to new markets, an expanded customer base, and increased sales.
+Some customers want visibly sustainable practices from the businesses they patronize, and more employees embrace and even demand it.

 It’s not always easy for an existing company to step into sustainable practices.
-Sometimes they have to completely change their internal culture.
+Sometimes they have to change their internal culture.
 Manufacturing firms have to reimagine and retool existing infrastructure.
-Vendors must be dropped in favor of new partners that also operate with sustainability practices.
+Vendors are dropped in favor of new partners that operate with sustainability practices.

 It comes more naturally for other businesses.
 Colorado’s outdoor gear industry has led the way in adopting sustainable practices.
-According to Beth Jensen, Senior Director of Sustainable Business Innovation at the Outdoor Industry Association, sustainability is imperative for the industry.
+According to Beth Jensen, Senior Director of Sustainable Business Innovation at the Outdoor Industry Association, sustainability is imperative.

 “You’re using these products to play in the outdoors,” Jensen said.
 “If we’re not looking at how we’re protecting those places to play in terms of the impacts of making those products, we’re missing a critical link.”

 The OIA’s member organizations have been collaborating on what’s known as the Sustainability Working Group, or SWG.
 Formed a decade ago, it includes some of the biggest names in the outdoor products industry.